-6.6.2 Manhole Vacuum Test
+6.6.3 Manhole Vacuum Test

-- Manhole Vacuum Test (Adapted from ASTM C1244-93).
-The Engineer or designated inspector shall observe all testing and record and submit the results on the District testing forms. - Summary of Practice: Plug all lift holes and pipes entering the manhole.
-A vacuum will be drawn, and the vacuum drop over a specified period of time is used to determine the acceptability of the manhole. - 3.
-Significance and Use: This is not a routine test.
-The values recorded are applicable only to the manhole being tested and at the time of testing. - 4.
-Preparation of the Manhole: - a.
+- A. Manhole Vacuum Test (Adapted from ASTM C1244-93).
+The Developer's Engineer or designated inspector shall observe all testing and record and submit the results on the District testing forms. - B. Plug all lift holes and pipes entering the manhole.
+A vacuum will be drawn, and the vacuum drop over a specified period of time is used to determine the acceptability of the manhole. - C. This is not a routine test.
+The values recorded are applicable only to the manhole being tested and at the time of testing. - D. Preparation of the Manhole: - a.
 Plug all lift holes with an approved non-shrink grout. - b.
 Plug all pipes entering the manhole, taking care to securely brace the pipes and plugs from being drawn into the manhole.
-The manhole shall be set to finish grade and all paving (if applicable) completed.
+The manhole shall be set to finish grade and all paving (if applicable) completed. - E. Procedure - a.
+Place the test head at the inside of the top of the frame and the seal inflated in accordance with the manufacturer's recommendations. - b.
+Draw a vacuum of 10-inches of mercury, with the valve on the vacuum line of the test head closed, and the vacuum pump shut off.
+With the valves closed measure the time for the vacuum to drop to 9-inches. - c.
+The manhole shall pass if the time for the vacuum reading to drop from 10-inches of mercury to 9-inches meets or exceeds the values indicated below. - d.
+Using the formulas that follow, the comparable times for a successful vacuum test for different size manholes are: